EdwinKuo1337/CS598-DLH-Final-Project/README.md

 # CS598-DLH-Final-Project

-This is our final project for UIUC CS 598 Deep Learning For Health Care, we reproduced StageNet and tested the claims of the paper.
+This is our final project for UIUC CS 598 Deep Learning For Health Care, we reproduced StageNet (https://arxiv.org/abs/2001.10054) and tested the claims of the paper.
 Their official github can be found here: https://github.com/v1xerunt/StageNet

+# Dependencies

+Install python, pytorch.
+We use Python 3.7.3, Pytorch 1.1.
+If you plan to use GPU computation, install CUDA

 # Pretrain weights